Sean O'Donnell, PhD

 - MS, Entomology, University of Wisconsin-Madison, 1989

-- Brain/behavior relationships and the evolution of brain structure in social insects
+- Brain plasticity and the evolution of brain structure

 - Network models of social group organization

 - Behavior and ecology of bird-army ant interactions